-- UAC applicants: Your application for credit needs to be completed after enrolment, but before semester starts.
+- UAC applicants (and internal course transfers): Your application for credit needs to be completed after enrolment, but before semester starts.

 - Direct applicants: Your application for credit needs to be received at the same time as you apply for your course.
 If you receive an offer of admission with credit, you will then have the opportunity to accept or reject the credit.

 If you are applying for credit for study completed at another university (external credit transfer), you need to include:

 - an academic transcript (not a results notice) along with detailed unit of study descriptions.
 Check the university handbook, or equivalent, from the year in which you completed the unit.
 For each unit of study, you need to provide their full name, subject code, academic level (eg, First Year), description, method of teaching and assessment, reading list, number of teaching hours, and any other relevant information.

 - an explanation of the grading system used at your institution